arh-eu/gds-java-sdk/README.md

 The messages sent to the client and the changes of the connection status can be accessed via listeners.
 There are two types of listener for this.
 One to access the serialized message objects and the other to access the binary representation of the message.

+You can specify one of the two to use for your application.
+If you try to set both, an `AlreadySubscribedException` will be thrown, as the client only supports a single listener right now.

+The listener you pass will be used and called without any changes by the WebsocketClient after you connect successfully.
+Since login message is sent automatically when the connection is ready, the `ConnectionACK` message will processed before your `onMessageReceived(..)` handler is called with the data (but it will be called with the login ACK as well).

 **High-level** (this is the recommended)
 ```java
 client.setMessageListener(new MessageListener() {